Cincinnati fair labor attorney and Ohio wage and hour lawyer reviews class action lawsuits and employment claims for plaintiffs nationwide

 One day or a week of missed overtime pay does not amount to much, but over years and with several thousand employees, some companies try to cut labor costs at the expense of workers and staff.
 Class action wage and hour cases can result in large settlements or verdicts, and the U.S. Department of Labor (DOL) estimates wage and hour settlements since January 2007 have totaled over $3.5 billion.

-Labor Violations: Contact an Ohio Wage and Hour Lawyer
+Ohio Wage and Hour Labor Law Violations

 Wage and hour cases usually involve multiple labor violation allegations.
 When unscrupulous employers try to cut corners, it is usually not in a single act but in a systematic way that violates the law in many ways.
-Any negligent employers can be held liable and unpaid wages may be recovered through legal action.
+Any negligent employers can be held liable and Unpaid Wages may be recovered through legal action.
 Common employer violations include:

 - Unpaid off-the-clock work